 “The New Deal” refers to a series of domestic programs implemented during Roosevelt’s administration to combat the effects of the Great Depression on the U.S. economy.
-In addition to certain key economic programs, several of the most prominent New Deal initiatives focused on providing work relief to unemployed workers from all segments of U.S. society — from unskilled laborers to highly skilled artists, craftspeople and technicians.
+In addition to certain key economic programs, several of the most prominent New Deal initiatives focused on providing work relief to unemployed workers from all segments of U.S. society — from unskilled laborers to highly skilled artists, craftspeople, and technicians.

 On April 8, 1935, Congress approved the Emergency Relief Appropriation Act of 1935, the work relief bill that funded the Works Progress Administration.

 This national works program, which was renamed the Work Projects Administration beginning in 1939, was the largest and most ambitious New Deal agency, employing millions of people to carry out public works projects, such as creating parks, building roads and bridges, and constructing schools and other public buildings.
-The agency worked in cooperation with state and local governments, which provided 10–30% of the costs.
+The agency cooperated with state and local governments, which provided 10–30% of the costs.
 Usually, the local sponsor provided land and often equipment and supplies, with the WPA responsible for wages.

 In the eight years that the agency was active, its infrastructure projects included 40,000 new and 85,000 improved buildings.
-Of these were 5,900 new schools; 9,300 new auditoriums, gyms, and recreational buildings; 1,000 new libraries; 7,000 new dormitories; and 900 new armories.
+Of these, were 5,900 new schools; 9,300 new auditoriums, gyms, and recreational buildings, 1,000 new libraries; 7,000 new dormitories; and 900 new armories.
 Other projects included recreational spaces including 2,302 stadiums, grandstands, and bleachers; 52 fairgrounds and rodeo grounds; 1,686 parks covering 75,152 acres; 138 outdoor theatres; 254 golf courses; and more.
 Most of these are still in use today.

 Some of these projects included the Midway International Airport in Chicago, Illinois; the iconic Dock Street Theatre in Charleston, South Carolina; the Griffith Observatory in Los Angeles, California, the Timberline Lodge in Oregon’s Mount Hood National Forest; and the River Walk in San Antonio, Texas.

-On a smaller scale, the WPA employed musicians, artists, writers, actors and directors in large arts, drama, media, and literacy projects.
+On a smaller scale, the WPA employed musicians, artists, writers, actors, and directors in large arts, drama, media, and literacy projects.
 These included the Federal Art Project, Federal Music Project, Federal Theatre Project, and the Federal Writers’ Project.